DragonStuff/galactic-diner-guide/README.md

 Rather than inserting each row individually into the database, which could potentially lead to breaks or data loss, the ID tracking system ensured that the relationships between entities were maintained correctly.

+And why has it to be manually defined?
+When we're dealing with massive data ingestion, some facilities from Ecto (such as the automatic generated fields like timestamps) are not available; so we chose to mime them manually.

 ### Ecto for data manipulation

-While the ID tracking system handled the data insertion process, Ecto was still utilized for other data manipulation tasks with its convenient interface for querying and retrieving.
+While the ID tracking system handled the data insertion process, Ecto was mainly utilized for other data manipulation tasks with its convenient interface for querying and retrieving.

-### Data Ingestion

-To populate the database with initial data, a dataset located in `/sources/data.csv` was provided.
-During the Ecto setup process, this dataset was supposed to be ingested into the database, ensuring that all necessary data was available for queries and analysis - but there was an unexpected issue, and the last tables are not loading (it works well, when the patch is done); but for now, we're experiencing some instability for queries, that will be normalized within the next hours.

-## Issues

-We're actively working to identify and fix the problem and assure the automatized data ingestion.
-Additional tests are been added to ensure the application's stability and reliability with a 90% coverage.
-Your patience is appreciated as we work towards resolving this matter and delivering a dependable Galactic Diner Guide.
-Besides that, you may notice some few commented lines on the code, because of the work that's still in progress.

 ## Work in progress